 If an agent reports on behalf of at least one counterparty with an LEI registered within the EU, then the whole report will be considered eligible for reporting.

+All order data is ineligible for reporting under EMIR.
+The following criteria apply only to trade reports.

 The following commentary is based on MiFID I definitions, Section C.

 C5: all financial instruments with cash settlement

+Defined as:

+Options, futures, swaps, forwards and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties other than by reason of default or other termination event;

 CpML analysis:

-All OTC and cleared swaps, options on these instruments and financial options defined within the CpML format are cash-settled instruments and therefore eligible under this clause.
+All OTC swaps (including spot notional deliveries) and OTC financial options defined within the CpML format are cash-settled instruments and therefore eligible under this clause.

+Options on OTC swaps (swaptions), unless they must or may be financially settled, exercise ‘physically’ into the underling OTC swap contract and so are not in themselves financially settled and are excluded from this clause but rather they result in a new swap contract which should be separately reported at exercise, and which would be captured by this clause.

-All OTC physical forwards (including spot contracts), both with fixed and floating price, as well as options on these instruments that are defined within the CpML format are physically-settled instruments and therefore ineligible under this clause.
+All OTC physical forwards (including spot physical deliveries), both with fixed and floating price are physically-settled instruments and therefore ineligible under this clause.

-All cleared physical forwards (including spot contracts), both with fixed and floating price, as well as options on these instruments defined within the CpML format are physically-settled instruments and therefore ineligible under this clause, unless otherwise defined as financially settled by the ‘CRAProductCode’ referenced within the ‘ETDTradeDetails’ section and maintained by the Regulated Market or MTF where the product is traded in which case they are eligible under this clause.

-Futures and exchange-traded options are cash settled and therefore eligible under this clause, unless otherwise defined as physically settled by the ‘CRAProductCode’ referenced within the ‘ETDTradeDetails’ section and maintained by the Regulated Market or MTF where the product is traded in which case they are ineligible under this clause.
+Options on OTC physical forwards exercise ‘physically’ into the underling OTC physical contract and so are not financially settled and are excluded from this clause, but rather they may be eligible under C6 requirements.

+All Exchange Traded Derivatives (ETDs) including futures contracts and ETD option contracts, but excluding spot contracts for physical delivery, are considered to be financial instruments even if they can result in physical delivery and are eligible under this clause.

 CpML filter criteria:

-CpMLDocuments with all types of transaction details section, including ‘ETDTradeDetails’ that describe cleared transactions with the following ‘TransactionType’ values are eligible under this clause:
+CpMLDocuments, except for ‘ETDTradeDetails’ that describe cleared transactions, with the following ‘TransactionType’ values are eligible under this clause:

 “FXD_SWP”: Fixed/float swap